On Yang-Mills Stability Bounds and Plaquette Field Generating Function: TUV Stability and Plaquette Field Correlations for an Approximate Model

 The simplification that occurs in our original model is that, in the approximate model, we can carry out all bond integrations.
 Besides, for each integration, we can extract a single plaquette partition function of a single bond variable.

-Of course, in $d\,=\,2$, the model can be solved without any approximation (see Ref. \cite{Ash}).
+We emphasize that, for $d\,=\,2$, the model was solved without any approximation in Ref. \cite{Ash}.

-After integration, each integral depends, in principle, on the other bond variables of the plaquette.
+After integration, each integral depends, in principle, on the other bond variables of the plaquette which are present in the plaquette variable $U_p$ [see Eq. (\ref{extendedplaq})].
 However, as in Ref. \cite{Ash}, for $d=2$, by a change of variables, the integral is independent of the other variables and their integrals are trivially done.
-Here, we are using the simplest case of the left and right invariance of the gauge group Haar measure (see e.g Refs. \cite{Simon2,Bump}).
-In this way, a factor is extracted from the partition function and the factor is the partition function of a single plaquette of a single bond variable.
+Here, we are using the simplest case of the {\em left and right invariance of the gauge group Haar measure} (see e.g Refs. \cite{Simon2,Far,Bump} and Eq. (\ref{lrinvariance}) below).
+In this way, a factor is extracted from the partition function which corresponds to the scaled partition function of a single plaquette of a single bond variable.